AgencyPMG/node-mediamath/README.md

 it is not recommended due to the Media Math's login system which depends on cookies and lack of csrf protection opens up the API to XSS attacks.

 NOTE: This is an unfinished Api, currently only the reporting beta endpoint is supported.
+Contributions welcome!

 ## Advanced Setup
 You can switch the defaults of the app by using the ```Base.Defaults```